Conscious Adoption:

 Time: 10:00 - 11:30 am (PT) on Zoom

 Wondering why your relationship with the adoptee in your life has changed?
 What happened to the happy child you used to know?
-Conscious Adoption: Navigating Estrangement is a six-session online course for adoptive parents wanting to better understand how to process and manage any level of estrangement with the adoptee in their lives.
+Conscious Adoption: Navigating Estrangement is an eight-session online course for adoptive parents wanting to better understand how to process and manage any level of estrangement with the adoptee in their lives.
 Course goals include:

 • Understanding estrangement and the range of its impact.